thatbrguy/Dehaze-GAN/README.md

 git clone https://github.com/thatbrguy/Dehaze-GAN.git
 ```

 2. A VGG-19 pretrained on the ImageNet dataset is required to calculate Perceptual loss.
-In this work, we used the weights provided by [link](placeholder)'s implementation.
-Download the weights from this [link](placeholder) and include it in this repository.
+In this work, we used the weights provided by [machrisaa](https://github.com/machrisaa/tensorflow-vgg)'s implementation.
+Download the weights from this [link](https://mega.nz/#!xZ8glS6J!MAnE91ND_WyfZ_8mvkuSa2YcA7q-1ehfSm-Q1fxOvvs) and include it in this repository.
 > **Note:** You can use Keras' pretrained VGG-19 as well, as it can automatically download the ImageNet weights.
 However, my original implementation did not use it.

 3. Download the dataset.
-- We used the [NYU Depth Dataset V2](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html) and the [Make 3D](link) dataset for training.
+- We used the [NYU Depth Dataset V2](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html) and the [Make 3D](http://make3d.cs.cornell.edu/data.html) dataset for training.
 The following code will download the NYU Depth Dataset V2 and create the hazy and clear image pairs.
 The images will be placed in directories `A` and `B` respectively.
 The formula and values used to create the synthetic haze are stated in our paper.
 ```
 wget -O data.mat http://horatio.cs.nyu.edu/mit/silberman/nyu_depth_v2/nyu_depth_v2_labeled.mat
 python extract.py